Carnivorous plant: Cultivation

-Most carnivorous plants require bright light, and most will look better under such conditions, as this encourages them to synthesise red and purple anthocyanin pigments.
+Most carnivorous plants require bright light, and most will look better under such conditions, as this encourages them to synthesise red and purple anthocyanin pigments, (or betalain pigments within Caryophyllales).
 Nepenthes and Pinguicula will do better out of full sun, but most other species are happy in direct sunlight.

 Carnivores mostly live in bogs, and those that do not are generally tropical.
 Hence, most require high humidity.
 On a small scale, this can be achieved by placing the plant in a wide saucer containing pebbles that are kept permanently wet.
 Small Nepenthes species grow well in large terraria.

 Many carnivores are native to cold temperate regions and can be grown outside in a bog garden year-round.
 Most Sarracenia can tolerate temperatures well below freezing, despite most species being native to the southeastern United States.
 Species of Drosera and Pinguicula also tolerate subfreezing temperatures.
-Nepenthes species, which are tropical, require temperatures from 20 to 30 °C to thrive.
+Nepenthes species, which are tropical, require temperatures from 20 to 30 °C (70 to 90°F) to thrive.

 Carnivorous plants require appropriate nutrient-poor soil.
 Most appreciate a 3:1 mixture of Sphagnum peat to sharp horticultural sand (coir is an acceptable, and more ecofriendly substitute for peat).
 Nepenthes will grow in orchid compost or in pure Sphagnum moss.

 Carnivorous plants are themselves susceptible to infestation by parasites such as aphids or mealybugs.
 Although small infestations can be removed by hand, larger infestations necessitate use of an insecticide.

 Isopropyl alcohol (rubbing alcohol) is effective as a topical insecticide, particularly on scale insects.
 Diazinon is an excellent systemic insecticide that is tolerated by most carnivorous plants.
 Malathion and Acephate (Orthene) have also been reported as tolerable by carnivorous plants.

 Although insects can be a problem, by far the biggest killer of carnivorous plants (besides human maltreatment) is grey mold (Botrytis cinerea).
 This thrives under warm, humid conditions and can be a real problem in winter.
 To some extent, temperate carnivorous plants can be protected from this pathogen by ensuring that they are kept cool and well ventilated in winter and that any dead leaves are removed promptly.
 If this fails, a fungicide is in order.

 The easiest carnivorous plants for beginners are those from the cool temperate zone.
-These plants will do well under cool greenhouse conditions (minimum 5 °C in winter, maximum 25 °C in summer) if kept in wide trays of acidified or rain water during summer and kept moist during winter:
+These plants will do well under cool greenhouse conditions (minimum 5 °C; 40°F in winter, maximum 25 °C; 75°F in summer) if kept in wide trays of acidified or rain water during summer and kept moist during winter: